techidaily/site-android-unlock/source/_posts/in-2024-how-to-unlock-a-network-locked-motorola-moto-g-5g-2023-phone-by-drfone-android.md

 ![android safe mode](https://images.wondershare.com/drfone/article/2017/09/15057373753769.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DxUX4R6Cf7c?si=prHevNQJivSkIfUt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - **Step 5.** Later, you can go to the Motorola Moto G 5G (2023) device’s Settings > Apps and remove the third-party app as well.
 In this way, you would be able to learn how to unlock pattern lock for any other app.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/fJlICvacgJY?si=jNeijBVj7ia4ammA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 6: How to Unlock Pattern Lock with the Factory Reset?